 It always amazes me how easy it was for some Europeans to give up their Jewish neighbours.
-I know it is easy for me to say that in retrospect, because I don’t know how I would have reacted if I was put in that situation.
+I know it is easy for me to say that in retrospect because I don’t know how I would have reacted if I was put in that situation.
 But I have a feeling I would have least spoken out about it.

 Many wartime French authorities and police played an active role in the deportations, but one Paris policeman, Théophile Larue, took a stand.
-He warned his Jewish neighbors, the Lictensztajns, of the upcoming “Vél d’Hiv” roundup.
+He warned his Jewish neighbours, the Lictensztajns, of the upcoming Vél d’Hiv roundup.
 He arranged for the family to escape to southern France and obtain false papers.
-The Lictensztajns were saved by one man who made a choice to uphold his position to protect all citizens, but unfortunately, not all French Policemen took that position.
+One man saved the Lictensztajns, who made a choice to uphold his position to protect all citizens, but unfortunately, not all French Policemen took that position.

-The Larue couple sheltered Chuma Brand, and her daughter Fanny in their apartment for a week, in July 1942.
+Larue gave advanced warning on 15 July 1942, of the plans for the large-scale roundup of Jews.
+It was to start the next day with eight Jewish families who lived in his building, thus allowing them a chance to flee and find refuge.
+The Larue couple sheltered Chuma Brand and her daughter Fanny, in their apartment for a week in July 1942.
 Then Théophile accompanied them to the train station in his uniform so as to facilitate their flight to the unoccupied zone.
-In November 1942, Simon Glicensztajn, also on the Gestapo’s list, found refuge in the Larues’ home for a few days.
-Moreover, one night, Larue broke in to the police-sealed apartment of Glicensztajn’s sister, Laja Tobjasz, to help remove a stock of merchandise that would provide the family with a livelihood.
+In November 1942, Simon Glicensztajn, also on the Gestapo list, found refuge in the Larues’ home for a few days.
+Moreover, one night, Larue broke into the police-sealed apartment of Glicensztajn’s sister, Laja Tobjasz, to help remove a stock of merchandise that would provide the family with a livelihood.

-Once, when Mrs. Tobjasz returned to Paris from southern France, she was arrested and taken to the prefecture.
+Once, when Mrs Tobjasz returned to Paris from Southern France, she was arrested and taken to the prefecture.
 When Larue heard this, he donned his uniform, went to the prefecture and asked to speak to the prefect.

 For his pivotal part in the deportation of Jews from France, Pierre Laval, formerly the French Prime Minister, was arrested and tried after the liberation of France.
 He was shot by firing squad on 15 October 1945.